PLP-MERN-Stack-Development/week-8-capstone_-Vinci-Plath/README.md

 - **Can't Log In**
   - Reset your password if needed
-  - Verify your email address
-  - Contact support if issues persist
+  - Contact support if issues persist.

 ## 🛡 Security Features
 - End-to-end encrypted messages